-Most conversions submitted to the Motor Taxation Office are for Vehicles which have been converted from EU category M1 to N1, i.e. from Private to Goods Vehicle – (Additional Information in relation to vehicles conversions can be found at www.revenue.ie )
+Most conversions submitted to the Licensing Authority are for Vehicles which have been converted from EU category M1 to N1, i.e. from Private to Goods Vehicle – however please note that the information detailed below is in respect to any vehicle conversion (Additional Information in relation to vehicles conversions can be found at www.revenue.ie).

 - Vehicle Owner’s Declaration of Conversion (Form VRTCONV) which must be stamped with the official stamp of the Suitably Qualified Individual.